 Alcohol-free living areas, which prohibit the consumption or possession of alcohol, alcohol containers, or alcohol paraphernalia by anyone, regardless of age, are provided in designated areas of the residence halls.
 Room assignments in this area are given to residents who do not use alcohol in their room at any time.
 The use and/or possession of alcohol and/or alcohol-related items are not permitted by the residents or their guests in these areas.
 Please note that all floors in Hillside Place are eligible for an alcohol permit.

-In order to apply for an alcohol permit to store and consume alcohol in your room, you must visit the Residence Education and Housing Services Office in 153W Wadsworth Hall.
-You will need to bring your Husky Card and a legal form of identification (driver’s license, state ID, passport, etc.) to confirm your date of birth.
+In order to apply for an alcohol permit to store and consume alcohol in your room, you must submit an alcohol permit request.
 Alcohol permits are valid for the entire academic year in which they were issued.
 If you change rooms, you will need to obtain a new permit.
 While you may obtain alcohol permits to consume alcohol, intoxication is not permitted at any time.
 Occupants must at all times follow Board of Trustees Policy 12.4; Alcoholic Beverages.
 Violations will result in the loss of your alcohol permit and referral to the Office of Academic and Community Conduct.

 The following are alcohol-free communities:

 - Hyrule I

 - Toll House I